Ovski4/docker-borgbackup-cron/README.md

 * dump a mysql database in the same folder beforehand
 * dump a mongo database
 * create an elasticsearch snapshot
-* end an email on failure
+* send an email on failure

 You can also run the cron job directly by overriding the command with `/var/backup_script.sh`